philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to recognise your own body's/psyche's warning signs
 * How to work with your own emotions
 * How to keep your personal relationships healthy
+* How to recognise toxic situations, and how to walk away from them (thanks Dr. Paula Martinez/@orchid00!)
+* How to give yourself a break (thanks Dr. Katy Turner/@katymeturner!)

 # 'Modern' science